Coherent-Light Boosted, Super-Sensitive, Quantum Interferometry: Introduction

-As we shall show, our setup avoids many of these problems; whilst granting a large improvement in sensitivity.
-This flexibility comes from the fact that we allow for the interferometer to utilize bright coherent sources, which enhance the effect of squeezed light.
 We will take as an example the LIGO (Laser Interferometer Gravitational-Wave Observatory) project, and show that by using a squeezing parameter of $r=3$ (which is not far outside the realm of what is currently available) the shot noise may be reduced by a factor of two hundred.
 Alternatively the coherent intensity could be reduced by a factor of forty thousand, while maintaining the original sensitivity.
 Thus our new scheme has the potential to both improve the most sensitive devices and to make those devices more easily accessible.